 Off-Setting the Annual Fee

-These two benefits above automatically have you break even with the annual fee cost.
-But here are additional benefits that help you get more value out of Sapphire Reserve card:
+So with that, $300 we likely would have spend on travel anyways, that takes the annual fee "net cost" to $495.
+Here are additional benefits that help you get more value out of Sapphire Reserve card:

-• Doordash benefits: honestly these are kind of annoying to use; but you can get DashPass, which gives you $0 deliveries
+- Doordash benefits: honestly these are kind of annoying to use; but you can get DashPass, which gives you $0 deliveries and get 2 -$10 non-restaurant credits per month

 Summary